AU-Master-Thesis/thesis/sections/3-methodology/study-3/tracking-factor.typ

   q = norm(#m.proj _i - #m.p _i) < r_"switch" and norm(#m.proj _(i-1) - #m.p _i) < r_"switch"
 $<eq.switch>

 Hereby, the point to measure the distance to $#m.x _"meas"$ becomes equation @eq.measurement-point.
 The first case of @eq.measurement-point happens when the variable is close to the waypoint, and the tracking factor will measure towards the actual waypoint itself by taking both projections into account.
-This behaviour is visualised in @f.m.tracking-factor, along with the conditional $q$ as a green area#swatch(theme.green.lighten(35%)).
+This behaviour is visualized in @f.m.tracking-factor, along with the conditional $q$ as a green area#swatch(theme.green.lighten(35%)).

 $
   #m.x _"meas" = cases(